mpigsley/nebraska-mushrooms/src/cms/content/species/cerioporus-squamosus.md

 #### Fruiting Period

 This mushroom can be found fruiting from spring through fall.
 However, it prefers cooler weather and is most abundant in the spring and fall.
 This is a common mushroom to find while morel hunting.
-Although the mushroom is not perineal, its older forms can be found in the winter, slowly decomposing, making it discoverable year-round.
+Although the mushroom is not perennial, its older forms can be found in the winter, slowly decomposing, making it discoverable year-round.

 #### Similar Species